google-marketing-solutions/web-vitals-gtm-template/automation/README.md

 * The URL of the Google Tag Manager Workspace where the tag will be deployed to.
 * The GA4 Measurement ID of the GA4 property to send the CWV measurements to.
+* Enabling the tagmanager API in your Cloud Project (see Enabling the tagmanager API below).

 ### Getting an OAuth ID An OAuth ID is required to authenticate with the GTM API
     when deploying the GTM tags, etc. Before creating an OAuth ID, you will